Te Huia: Re-introduction of service

-In November 2018, the proposed service from March 2020 was expected to take 91 minutes from Frankton to Papakura, stopping at Rotokauri and Huntly; and transferring at Papakura to another train to take 2 hours 29 minutes total to Britomart.
+In November 2018, the proposed service from March 2020 was expected to take 91 minutes from Frankton to Papakura, stopping at Rotokauri and Huntly; and transferring at Papakura to another train to take 2h 29m total to Britomart.

-In 2018 KiwiRail planned that the service would run Monday to Friday (two trains) and Saturday (one train), with a running time of 88 minutes. between Hamilton railway station and Papakura railway station with stops at Rotokauri (a new station near The Base shopping mall on the outskirts of Hamilton and the site of the former Te Rapa railway station) and Huntly railway station (to be upgraded).
+In 2018 KiwiRail planned that the service would run Monday to Friday (two trains) and Saturday (one train), with a running time of 88 minutes, between Hamilton railway station and Papakura railway station, with stops at Rotokauri (a new station near The Base shopping mall on the outskirts of Hamilton and the site of the former Te Rapa railway station) and Huntly railway station (to be upgraded).

 In late 2020, Waikato Regional Council published Te Huia's website.
 The new planned journey time was extended to 98 minutes (Frankton to Papakura), with intermediate stops at Rotokauri and Huntly.
 The fares are Adult $12.20 (Hamilton Stations-Papakura) with a Bee Card, or $17 without.
 Cheaper or Free fares are available for Children, Students, SuperGold (Saturdays), and Accessibility.
-From 12 July the Hamilton-Papakura fares are $12 with a card and $20 without and the same fares apply to Saturday services to Strand.
+From 12 July 2021 the Hamilton-Papakura fares were $12 with a card and $20 without and the same fares applied to Saturday services to Strand.
+Fares in 2023 were $9 and $15 respectively.

 Patronage

 On the first day up to 106 passengers were on the trains, but for the rest of the first week of operation passenger numbers on each train ranged between 12 and 48, with the earlier trains generally more popular than the later.
 On the first Saturday, passengers were standing and others were unable to join at Huntly.
 Average daily loadings in the first seven weeks were 153, 118, 222, 287, 123, 130 and 149.
-Saturday services were still close to seated capacity in July, when extension to Strand allowed capacity to be doubled.
+On 9 July 2021 it was announced that the Saturday service would from then on run to Strand Saturday services were still close to seated capacity in July, when extension to Strand allowed capacity to be doubled.
 After another lockdown, trains ran from 24 January to 28 February 2022 with an average of 83 passengers on weekdays and 60 on Saturdays.
 Te Huia has suffered from a decline, like other public transport, due to COVID-19.
 Late running was also a problem in early 2022, with 47 trains on-time and 32 late, due to speed restrictions, heat speed restrictions and delays in track tamping work.
+Although schedules have been eased, they are sometimes not sufficient.
+Due largely to Cyclone Hale and Cyclone Gabrielle, 11% of trains were more than 15 minutes late in January 2023, but, even without the bad weather, 3 to 5% of trains were that late for most of 2022.

-The new schedule and extension to the Strand have increased patronage significantly with record numbers in April 2022, an average of 265 passengers a day. - an average of 240 passengers on weekdays and 353 on Saturdays.
+The new schedule and extension to the Strand, from 24 January 2022, increased patronage significantly, with record numbers in April 2022, an average of 265 passengers a day - an average of 240 passengers on weekdays and 353 on Saturdays.

-Timings and average speeds

-Criticism has been made of the slow journey and paucity of intermediate stops.

-In 2018 an indicative timetable was published.
-As shown in the table below, timings were eased between the 2018 plan and the actual timetable.
-The first train arrived 4 minutes early at Papakura, but a car, leaving Hamilton at the same time, arrived at Britomart 35 minutes earlier.